Last updated on 30.06.2020

-According to the definition of “health” by the World Health Organization (WHO), psychological well-being is one of the main components of health.
-Protecting and improving the spiritual health of the persons in regions where disaster, crisis etc. events are experienced are within the interventions with high priority.
+Psychological well-being is one of the main components of health.
+Protecting and improving the spiritual health of the people in regions where disaster, crisis etc. events are experienced are within the interventions with high priority.

 What do We do?

-School Based Support Program for Refugee Children (MODP) was started to be applied and developed by taking into consideration the psychological support needs of the children in Ilaf School which is one of the schools where Syrian kids receive education in Istanbul.
-Under the project, initially, psychological screening was performed to students.
-The screening results were evaluated by volunteer psychologists.
-The children in need of psychological support were detected and groups were formed.
-MODP training containing 8-week sessions created on grounds of Cognitive Behavioral Therapy (CBT) approach was given as a group study by volunteers of Doctors Worldwide Turkey Psychosocial Support Team to teachers who are at the same school and volunteer for the study.
-The Training comprises various titles such as spiritual traumas and ways of coping with them, communication skills and it lasted 4 full days.
+School Based Support Program for Refugee Children (MODP) was started in November 2015 to be applied and developed by taking into consideration the psychological support needs of the children in Ilaf School which is one of the schools where Syrian kids receive education in Istanbul.
+Under this project, initially, psychological screening was performed to students, and after the screening results were evaluated by volunteer psychologists, these students were divided into groups depending on whether they needed a psychological support or not.
+MODP training containing 8-week sessions created on grounds of Cognitive Behavioral Therapy (CBT) approach was given to teachers who were at the same school and volunteer for the study.
+The training included various titles such as spiritual traumas and ways of coping with them, communication skills, and it lasted 4 full days.

 Following the permissions taken from parents, the trained teachers applied MODP module to students aged between 9-14 years, who were selected as a result of the psychological screenings, as groups of 10, in company with weekly supervisions during 8 weeks.
 Application of the MODP module by the teachers to the students reduced potential relation problems that may stem from language problems and cultural differences as well as it enabled teachers to gain the skill of applying this module in company with supervision.
 Furthermore, it was aimed that the Syrian teachers and students would develop mechanisms for coping with the traumas they experienced and that these mechanisms would be permanent in the long term.